luau-lang/luau/rfcs/config-luaurc.md

 Support for two ways to specify the mode, "mode" and "language"/"mode", complicates specification a bit.

+Using JSON5 instead of vanilla JSON limits the interoperability.

 Making the default set of linting passes fatal requires enumerating them one by one, as "*": "fatal" means "enable all linting passes and make them fatal" (unlike -Werror).

 Making the type checking issues visible but non-fatal is impossible.